Is “give it time” really the solution to the puppy blues?

 He doesn’t go to the doctor.
 He keeps walking on his broken foot.
 The pain gets worse every day.
 His mental state deteriorates every day.
 Life is miserable, but he keeps on truckin’.

 After several long, excruciating months, his foot “heals.”
 But it was never set properly, so it heals all wonky.
 It gives him trouble for years.
-Life never really gets back to normal.
-Tommy sees his buddy Johnny fully healed, living his best life.
+Tommy sees his buddy Johnny fully recovered, living his best life.
 Tommy feels ashamed and frustrated, wondering why Johnny is just naturally better at recovering from broken bones.

 The moral of the story

-A broken bone is always going to suck.
+A broken bone is always going to mess up your life for a while.

 But there’s a world of difference between a properly treated broken bone and an untreated broken bone.

-We see a lot of Tommy’s in our line of work.
-A lot of really amazing, dedicated puppy parents suffering unnecessarily with their metaphorical untreated broken bones.
+We see a lot of “Tommy’s” in our line of work.
+A lot of hardworking, dedicated puppy parents suffering unnecessarily with their metaphorical untreated broken bones.

 Like, really?
 Enough of this madness.
 In an effort to not be THAT, we have sometimes swung too far in the opposite direction.
 Being too reassuring in a way that isn’t helpful.